aaqilruzzan/study-helper/README.md

       "title": "Problem Solving Techniques",
       "subject": "Mathematics",
-      "description": "Systematic approaches to solving complex mathematical problems using step-by-step methodologies.", "keyPoints": [
+      "description": "Systematic approaches to solving complex mathematical problems using step-by-step methodologies.", "content": "Effective problem solving in mathematics requires a structured approach that breaks complex problems into manageable steps.
+Start by carefully reading and understanding what the problem is asking, then identify the given information and what needs to be found.
+Look for patterns, relationships, and connections to previously learned concepts.
+Use visual representations like diagrams, graphs, or tables to organize information.
+Apply appropriate mathematical methods and formulas, then verify your solution by checking if it makes sense in the context of the original problem.", "keyPoints": [
         "Break complex problems into steps",
         "Identify patterns and relationships",